tonethar/IGME-330-Fall-2022/projects/p1-peer-review.md

 - [Required Content Present?](p1-checkpoint-2.md#v-content-requirements---aboutdocumentation-page)

 ### VI.
 Web Components
 - Are there 4 components - "result-card", "app-navbar" and 2 others?
+List them below.
 - Is the `<result-card>` following the `<sw-card>` example from **wc-3**, or the **Dogfinder-3** card example that uses Bulma card styles (which looks much better, and shows how to pass in callback code to the "Favorite" button)?

 ### VII.
 Impact